 Activities from PBS News hour Extra.
 See also PBS Election Connection.

 A middle or high school lesson plan.
-See also Third-Party Voices, and One Big Party?
+See also Political Parties: Two is Company, Three's a Crowd.

 Teaching about Presidential Primaries